MAKROFREEK/dotfiles.old/README.md

 ## Contributing

 Contributions are welcome!
 If you have any improvements or additional scripts to add, please fork this repository and create a pull request.

-## License

-This project is licensed under the MIT License.

-vbnet

-You can copy and paste this template into your README.md file on GitHub and replace placeholders like `yourusername` with your actual GitHub username and add more details as needed.
-This template provides a basic structure to help users understand your dotfiles post-installation script and how to use it.